Offer & Conversion

 - Ask questions such as “What part of the total compensation package is most important to you?”; or if they have already declined the offer, “What specific change in the package would make you accept the offer?” or “What could we offer you that would make you change your mind?"

-- Encourage candidates to think about the compelling work, upward mobility, or even the perks of going to campus events and being part of the Stanford community.
+- Encourage candidates to consider the compelling work, upward mobility, or even the perks of attending campus events and being part of the Stanford community.

 Background Checks